-Mom Used FB To Lure Men To Home Before Robbing Them
+Mom Used FB To Lure Men To Home With Promise Of A Party Before Robbing Them

 A teenage mother used Facebook to lure men into her apartment with promises of a party before before robbing them upon arrival.